Kashunamiut School District

-The Kashunamiut School District is a school district within the village of Chevak.
+The Kashunamiut School District is a school district within the village of Chevak, Alaska.
 The school district is composed of a single school which teaches grades Kindergarten to High School.
 The schools mascot is a "comet".
 The district served approximately 200 students in the 2008–09 academic year and has a 58% graduation rate.
 English and Cup'ik bilingual education is done at this school.

 District Leader

 Jeanne Campbell, a longtime Chevak resident and educator, is the district superintendent.
 She is an advocate of Cup'ik culture playing a central part of education and daily life at Chevak school for years.

 School Board

 The board meets once a month on Wednesday evenings at 7pm in the school's library.
 Monthly reports are given to the board by the Superintendent, Business Office, Resource Director, School Principal and Activities Director.
 Other reports are given as needed.
 Public is welcome to attend.